supervisely-ecosystem/mmclassification/README.md

 ## Neural networks

-[OpenMMLab](https://openmmlab.com/) is building great deep leaning toolboxes for different kind of problems.
+[OpenMMLab](https://openmmlab.com/) is building great deep leaning toolboxes for different kind of tasks in computer vision.
-We completely integrated [MMClassification](https://github.com/open-mmlab/mmclassification) toolbox into Supervisely.
+In this collections we completely integrated [MMClassification](https://github.com/open-mmlab/mmclassification) toolbox into Supervisely.

 - [Train MMClassification](https://ecosystem.supervise.ly/apps/supervisely-ecosystem%252Fmmclassification%252Fsupervisely%252Ftrain) -
   start training on your custom data.
 Just run app from the context menu of your project,